okx/okexchain-docs/docs/concepts/governance/upgrade.md

 Query the proposal at the end of the VotingPeriod.
 The proposal status is Passed.
 That means the proposal is approved.

 ### 4. Run the new app version
-Once the app upgrade proposal is approved, the administrator of each node can obtain version `1` and restart the background program of `okexchain` via the download address specified by `--software="http://newappdownloadingurl"` in the proposal.
+Once the app upgrade proposal is approved, the administrator of each node can obtain version `1` and restart the background program of `OEC` via the download address specified by `--software="http://newappdownloadingurl"` in the proposal.
 #### Query the current app version
 ```sh
 $ exchaincli query upgrade version